strapi/strapi/docs/v3.x/getting-started/introduction.md

 ### Source Code

-Strapi is an open-source project, all of Strapi's source code is under the MIT license.
+Strapi is an open-source project.
+See the [LICENSE](https://github.com/strapi/strapi/blob/master/LICENSE) file for licensing information.
 The core project can be found at the [strapi/strapi](https://github.com/strapi/strapi) GitHub repository and you will find all other tools in the [Strapi](https://github.com/strapi) GitHub organization.

 ### Marketplace